DavidGagneLeroux/doblin/README.md

 Running the pipeline interactively allows the user to delve into each step of the analysis and make informed decisions during the process.

 ```
-[1] "Processing the command line..."
+Processing the command line...
-[1] "Step 0: Processing CSV file..."
+Step 0: Processing CSV file...
 Do you want to run this pipeline in an interactive way?(y/n): y
 ```
 As a first step, we recommend visualizing the dataset.
 Note that linear-scale plots can be very resource-intensive and may take several minutes to generate.

 ```
 Do you want to plot the dynamics of your dataset?(y/n): y
-[1] "Step 1: Plotting the dynamics..."
+Step 1: Plotting the dynamics...
-[1] "1.1 Reshaping input file into long-format dataframe..."
+1.1 Reshaping input file into long-format dataframe...
-[1] "1.2 Retrieving the first 50 barcodes with the highest maximum frequencies..."
+1.2 Retrieving the first 50 barcodes with the highest maximum frequencies...
-[1] "1.3 Assigning colors to lineages having reached the minimum frequency threshold among the 50 most dominant barcoded lines..."
+1.3 Assigning colors to lineages having reached the minimum frequency threshold among the 50 most dominant barcoded lines...
 Do you want to plot a log-scale model, a linear-scale model or both? (logarithmic/linear/both): both
-[1] "Plotting in progress..."
+Plotting in progress...
-[1] "WARNING: Linear-scale plots are very heavy.
-This might take several minutes..."
+Rendering linear-scale area plot.
+This may take a few minutes...
 ```
 The following figures represent respectively the log-transformed and the linear representations of the dataset's dynamics.